The Uncertainty Principle and Classical Amplitudes: Classical Spin Colour Dynamics from the Eikonal

 \subsection{Classical Colour from the Eikonal}

+We now turn to explicit examples.
 Before discussing spin, it is useful to explore the simpler example of classical colour observables.
 In this case, the eikonal has colour indices and the operator we consider is the colour operator $\mathbb{C}$.
 The change in the classical colour is then given by eq. \eqref{DeltaO1}